panzerdp/dmitripavlutin.com/posts/032-handle-undefined/index.md

 ```
 `b = 2` in the function signature makes sure that if `b` is `undefined`, the parameter defaults to `2`.

-Default parameters feature is intuitive and expressive.
+The default parameters feature is intuitive and expressive.
 Always use it to set default values for optional parameters.

 ### 2.4 Function return value